michaelrsweet/michaelrsweet.github.com/pappl/index.md

 layout: project-news
 ---

-> Note: This project is in its infancy and is *not* yet in a working state.

 PAPPL is a simple C-based framework/library for developing CUPS Printer Applications, which are the recommended replacement for printer drivers.
 I have specifically developed PAPPL to support [LPrint][1] and a [Gutenprint][2]